 “Most of the time, you’re just a blur in the background.
 We’ve been in crowd scenes, in audience scenes, and even just walking down the street.
 For the TV show, ‘Drop Dead Divas,’ we had our photo taken because they needed a family portrait,” Ted Brown said.

-This program is made possible through a leadership grant from the U.S. Institute of Museum and Library Services called Reflecting, Sharing, Learning awarded to the Athens Regional Library System and Lyndon House Arts Center.
+This program is made possible by a leadership grant from the U.S. Institute of Museum and Library Services called “Reflecting, Sharing, Learning,” awarded to the Athens Regional Library System and Lyndon House Arts Center.

 For more information, please call the Athens-Clarke County Library at (706) 613-3650, ext.
 343. The Athens-Clarke County Library is located at 2025 Baxter Street, Athens.